 All regions, including the city administrations of Addis Ababa and Dire Dawa, have their own mass media agency.
 Most agencies were established from 2005 onwards (Ward, 2011).
+In the first phase, they depended a lot on the federal media, especially Ethiopian The oscillating role of Eskinder Nega is indicative of the hybrid identity of many private actors in the local media market.
+In the past, EPRDF may perhaps have viewed the mass media agencies as regional extensions of the federal government's communication strategy, but this is no longer how the state media function in the country.

-In the first phase, they depended a lot on the federal media, especially Ethiopian Radio and Television Agency (ERTA, now EBA), for technical support and transmission.
+Radio and Television Agency (ERTA, now EBC), for technical support and transmission.
 In recent years, however, the different regional agencies have invested substantially in their own equipment and terrestrial transmitter stations.
 On top of that, many agencies also broadcast on satellite, both as a means to reach their own rural population and to give a service to audiences abroad.
 TV Oromia (also known as OBN), for example, utilizes six satellites to serve Oromos living in East and North Africa, the Middle East, Europe, North America, Australia and large parts of Asia (Busch, 2017, p.
 46).
 The financing of the agencies mainly comes from the administration of the regional state, although each agency is perpetually encouraged to collect more of the funding by own means, i.e. through advertising.